sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/04-campaign-examples.md

 In order to do so, you will have first to tag all accounts belonging to people working for the *finance departement*.

-> **Note** You can do it by performing an account search followed by a bulk tagging operation.
+> [!note] You can do it by performing an account search followed by a bulk tagging operation.

 ![](./media/IAP203.png)